 For the rest of the trip we now had a private bus which was equipped with much needed aircon.
-The luggage was piled on top of the bus and we pile inside, the bus is comfortable and it’s great to watch the Costa Rican scenery go by.
+The luggage was piled on top of the bus and we jumped inside, the bus was comfortable and it was great to watch the Costa Rican scenery go by.
 We had an impromptu stop on the side of the road as there were some macaws in the trees above.
 Then we stopped after the first hour and a half to briefly spot crocodiles.
-Then it was onto the cloud forest of Monteverde.
+Then it was on to the cloud forest of Monteverde.
 We arrived at our hotel dropped our luggage off and headed for lunch at the only pub in town!
 After lunch we went to see a Ficus tree this is a tree that is formed by a type of bacteria that grows around an existing tree and proceeds to kill the original tree creating a hollow tree that is great for climbing up the inside.
 We then went back to the hotel checked in and got ourselves ready for a night walk through the cloud forest where we saw a tarantula, a scorpion, a frog two types of toucan, an olingo and a sloth.
 After the night walk it was dinner and bed.

 Day 5 – Monteverde

 We had the whole day in Monteverde, so I chose to walk the hanging bridges.
 There were eight in total and the paths between were beautiful, lots of ups and downs with plenty of flora and fauna along the way.
 The bridges themselves varied in length and height with the longer ones being quite wobbly in the middle especially but the views from all of them were great, it’s not often you get to walk higher than the treetops!